anderson-aristotle/handlebars-training/README.md

 Using documentation and your squad, work on getting up the page

--   Refactor the `book-listing.handlebars` template so that the each book's information is displayed within an `ul` with a `data-id` attribute.
+-   Refactor the `book-listing.handlebars` template so that each book's information is displayed within an `ul` with a `data-id` attribute.
 -   Add a button called `Remove` as the last `li` for each book.
 -   When a user clicks on the `Remove` button for any specific book, it should